Rebecca Vint

-Rebecca Vint (born May 5, 1992) is a Canadian-born women's ice hockey player.
+Rebecca Vint (born May 5, 1992) is a Canadian ice hockey coach, executive, and retired player.
 She played with the Robert Morris Colonials women's ice hockey program and graduated as the program's all-time leading scorer, with 73 goals and 134 points.
 She most recently played with the NWHL’s Buffalo Beauts in the 2017–18 season.
 Vint previously played with the CWHL's Brampton Thunder and participated in the 3rd CWHL All-Star Game.